Scott Ragsdale is a business leader, deal maker, and endurance athlete. He is the Chairman of Naseba Group.

 Prior to Naseba, Scott served in senior management positions in seven different international cities: Tokyo, Sydney, Shanghai, Hong Kong, Monaco, Barcelona, and London.

 He attended high school at the Bolles School and has a BA in Political Science from the University of California at Berkeley.

-At the University of California in 1994, Scott was elected President of the Berkeley College Republicans.
-During his Presidency the club grew to the 2nd largest College Republican club in America.
+While at the University of California, Scott was elected President of the Berkeley College Republicans.
+During his Presidency the club grew to the second largest College Republican club in America.

-Scott has 15+ years of international management experience and has developed, managed and trained employees from more than 50 nationalities and he has been involved facilitating billions of dollars in business deals.
+Scott has 20 years of international management experience, has grown, managed and trained teams from more than 50 nationalities and he has been involved facilitating billions of dollars in business deals.

-He lived in Fukuoka, Osaka, and Tokyo, Japan for 5 years and passed the highest level on the Japanese proficiency exam (1 kyu).
+Over five years, he lived and worked in Japan and passed the highest level in Japanese-Language Proficiency exam (1 kyu).

 Ragsdale likes painful endurance challenges.
-He is a multiple Ironman finisher, has run more than 50 marathons, climbed several iconic mountains, swam the English Channel, completed Naseba7, seven Ironman triathlons in seven consecutive days across the seven Emirates of the UAE, also finished the Marathon des Sables – a 7 day race across the Sahara desert in Morocco, considered to be the most difficult foot race in the world – these are just a few of the big challenges he has gone after and achieved.
+He is a multiple Ironman finisher, has run more than 50 marathons, climbed several iconic mountains, swam the English Channel, completed Naseba7, seven Ironman triathlons in seven consecutive days across the seven Emirates of the UAE, also finished the Marathon des Sables – a seven day race across the Sahara desert in Morocco, considered to be the most difficult foot race in the world – these are just a few of the big challenges he has gone after and achieved.

-Scott has lived outside of America since 1994; living for significant periods of time in 9 countries; has traveled to more than 100 countries including travels to contentious hot spots Afghanistan, Iraq, Libya, Syria and Yemen; and he speaks French and Japanese.
+Scott has lived outside of America since 1995, living for significant periods of time in nine countries.
+He has traveled to more than 120 countries including numerous travels to contentious hot spots such as Afghanistan, Iraq, Libya, Syria, and Yemen.
+He speaks French and Japanese.

-He currently lives with his family in Dubai.
+He currently lives with his family in France.

 The main purpose of this blog is to communicate with my employees, leaders at naseba, future employees, my clients, and future clients– at the same time helping me stay focused on my climb.